Neuroling/SPINCO_SINEEG/ScienceCloud.md

 - `sudo tasksel` and select Mate-minimal (use arrow keys and spacebar to select, press tab to go to the OK button)

 ## 4. Create user
+ > **IMPORTANT SAFETY NOTE **

- **Important safety note ! ** install `sudo apt install fail2ban` to block it when someone puts the password wrong 3 times.
+- Install `sudo apt install fail2ban` to block it when someone puts the password wrong 3 times.
 - `sudo adduser <yourusername>`
 - Give a SECURE password! min 16 characters combination of letters, numbers and symbols...
 - Ignore other details if you wish (press Enter in the upcoming queries

-## 5. Access via your Cloud dashboard
+## 5. User Access to desktop environment

-  - You should see now the graphic environment in the running VM console.
-You can use now the newly created username and password
+### 5.1. via Science cloud website
+ - Simply click on the instance and in the *console* you will see the desktop environment window
+### 5.2. via remote desktop
+ - In the VM linux console: `sudo apt install xrdp`
+ - In the **science cloud dashboard**: go to *Access & security* and then to create a new group and *Manage rules* there you can create a custom TCP rule with the port 3389.
+Direction = ingress.
+Create the rule and delete other rules in that group
+ - In the **science cloud dashboard**: go to your instance and *edit security groups* .
+Add the newly created group together wtih the default group into the VM groups